 You may have heard about HARP – the Home Affordable Refinance Program.
 It was launched in March 2009 and could be just what you need to get your financial life back on track.
 The HARP refinance plan was created in an effort to stem the foreclosure crisis that erupted nearly a decade ago.

 The HARP program was created to give homeowners whose homes have lost value.
 This program allows you to refinance to new, lower mortgage interest rates without having to pay for mortgage insurance.
 Another massive benefit of the HARP loan is that you do not have to worry about your current loan to value ratio or LTV on your home.
 HARP will let you refinance your home in most cases.
 Anyone who is underwater on their mortgage – meaning that you owe more on your home than it is worth – you could be eligible for the HARP program.
+Over the last eight years HARP has been the most popular 100% mortgage refinance.

-Not everyone can qualify for the HARP loan program.
+Not everyone can qualify for the HARP high LTV mortgage program.
 To qualify, you must have a loan that is backed by Fannie Mae or Freddie Mac.
 Also, your current mortgage can have a note that is no later than May 31, 2009.
 If your loan meets both of these criteria, you could be eligible for a HARP loan.
 Note: If you have an FHA, USDA or VA loan, you cannot qualify for HARP.

-People with an underwater FHA loan may refinance with the FHA Streamline Refinance program.
+People with an underwater FHA loan may refinance with the FHA-Streamline Refinance program.
 A VA loan may be refinanced with the VA Streamline Refinance program.
 And an underwater USDA loan can be refinanced with a USDA Streamline Refinance program.
 Borrowers who refinance through HARP save an average $125 to $150 per month on monthly mortgage costs.
 This can make a big difference to many people who are struggling to pay their mortgage.

 What to Do To Get a HARP Loan